Chrico/Chrico/README.md

 🍣 Sushi and Anime.

-🤖 I've stolen WordPress and the web 984 hours in 2015.
+🤖 I've stolen WordPress and the web 984 hours in 2015 by removing midnight from code.

 ## 🔗Links